MeepleCodes/ffxiv_macro/FFXIV.md

 Basically I can't see a way of pasting rich text (links etc) into the client from an external app short of poking at the game client.

+# Jobs, roles, etc
+Role colour schemes:
+* Tank: #2d3a80
+* Healer: #346624
+* DPS: #732828

 # Abilities and their areas of effect

 The column from Actions for radius around target is `effectRange` in yalms.

 ## Cast types
-Cast type determines the shape of the AoE from an action.
+The CastType field determines the shape of the AoE from an action.

 From [BossMod](https://github.com/awgil/ffxiv_bossmod/blob/master/BossMod/BossModule/AIHintsBuilder.cs)